 (when sending proof of payment to transcripts via bank deposit, you can also include amelia.dragon@sta.uwi.edu )

 The University of the West Indies, St. Augustine Campus is not responsible for processing errors as a result of inaccurate, incomplete or illegible information provided on the transcript request.
-Kindly insure that the name of the recipient and the address where you require the transcript to be sent are correct.
+Kindly ensure that the name of the recipient and the address where you require the transcript to be sent are correct.